 - Mung beans - Also known as Chinese green beans.
 They are found in most groceries, usually in the bulk-dried food section.
 You can also purchase it online.

-- Sago pearls - I use mini sago pearls requiring a shorter cook time.
-If you are using large pearls, you will need to cook them for longer, up to 10 minutes.
+- Sago pearls - I am using mini sago pearls that can be cooked quickly.
+However, if using large pearls, you will need to cook them for longer.

 - Pandan leaves - I did not use pandan leaves as I can't find them, but I highly recommend adding pandan leaves if you can get your hands on them.
 They provide a subtly fragrant flavor that will elevate the taste of this Chinese mung bean soup.